FritscheLab/whiteRRabbit/doc/whiteRRabbit.md

+# doc/whiteRRabbit.md

 # whiteRRabbit Documentation

 ## 📌 Overview

 **whiteRRabbit** is an R-based profiling tool designed to scan delimited text files (TSV or CSV) to create a comprehensive scan report summarizing data structure and content.
 It provides essential metrics for understanding the quality and characteristics of large tabular datasets, serving as a lightweight and cross-platform alternative to [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit).
+An added functionality allows for the random shifting of date/datetime columns by ±5 days for anonymization.

 ---